Yona-Appletree/ledSPI/README.md

 If you would prefer to run the receiver without adding it as a service:

-	sudo run-ledscape
+	sudo ./run-ledscape

-By default LEDscape is configured for strings of 256 pixels, accepting OPC data on port 7890.
-You can adjust this by editing the run script and editing the parameters to opc-rx.
+By default LEDscape is configured for strings of 256 WS2811 pixels, accepting OPC data on port 7890.
+You can adjust this by editing `run-ledscape` and editing the parameters to `opc-server`

 Data Format
 -----------